bitnami/charts/bitnami/phpmyadmin/README.md

 <!--- app-name: phpMyAdmin -->

-# Bitnami package for phpMyAdmin
+# Bitnami Secure Images Helm chart for phpMyAdmin

 phpMyAdmin is a free software tool written in PHP, intended to handle the administration of MySQL over the Web. phpMyAdmin supports a wide range of operations on MySQL and MariaDB.